Provably Robust Detection of Out-of-distribution Data (almost) for free: Abstract

 \section{Abstract}

-When applying machine learning in safety-critical systems, a reliable assessment of the uncertainy of a classifier is required.
-However, deep neural networks are known to produce highly overconfident predictions on out-of-distribution (OOD) data and even if trained to be non-confident on OOD data one can still adversarially manipulate OOD data so that the classifer again assigns high confidence to the manipulated samples.
-In this paper we propose a novel method where from first principles we combine a certifiable OOD detector with a standard classifier into an OOD aware classifier.
-In this way we achieve the best of two worlds: certifiably adversarially robust OOD detection, even for OOD samples close to the in-distribution, without loss in prediction accuracy and close to state-of-the-art OOD detection performance for non-manipulated OOD data.
-Moreover, due to the particular construction our classifier provably avoids the asymptotic overconfidence problem of standard neural networks.
+The application of machine learning in safety-critical systems requires a reliable assessment of uncertainty.
+However, deep neural networks are known to produce highly overconfident predictions on out-of-distribution (OOD) data.
+Even if trained to be non-confident on OOD data, one can still adversarially manipulate OOD data so that the classifier again assigns high confidence to the manipulated samples.
+We show that two previously published defenses can be broken by better adapted attacks, highlighting the importance of robustness guarantees around OOD data.
+Since the existing method for this task is hard to train and significantly limits accuracy, we construct a classifier that can simultaneously achieve provably adversarially robust OOD detection and high clean accuracy.
+Moreover, by slightly modifying the classifier's architecture our method provably avoids the asymptotic overconfidence problem of standard neural networks.
+We provide code for all our experiments.\footnote[2]{\url{https://github.com/AlexMeinke/Provable-OOD-Detection}}